garrandall/popular-music-data/tracks/you-gave-me-something--and-everything-s-alright--fantastic-four.md

 You filled my heart
 With something so special
 That brings out the best
-In a man, ooh, ooh
+In a man, oh oh
 And that was love
-Ooh, ooh, a special love
+Oh, oh a special love
 You gave me something
 That never grows old
 A treasure more precious